fastly/http-compute-js/README.md

 Compute@Edge provides [Request and Response objects](https://developer.fastly.com/learning/compute/javascript/#composing-requests-and-responses),
 but these are based on the modern [Fetch standard](https://fetch.spec.whatwg.org/), rather than the `req` and `res` objects traditionally seen in Node.js programs.
+If you are more familiar with using the Node.js request and response objects, or have some libraries that work with them, this library aims to let you do that.

 ## Usage